 A little fore thought on your part can stop a lot of problems before they happen.
 If you leave panniers or backpacks with great smelling stuff in them laying around, out of your area of control; then don't be surprised when the goats start poking into all of the bags pulling out clothes and food.
 Yes, they can open zippers.

 Especially with goats in camp always keep the food under your supervision.
 Do not allow any goat to sniff around any pannier bags or packs.
 The bags should be an "off limits item" at camp.
 Using the command of "NO", point at the goat and back it up with a squirt or small pine cone if necessary.
 BE CONSISTENT; don't let a goat get away with any negative behavior without correction being made.
 Remember don't chase a goat away.
 At night the food should be pulled into a tree in a "bear proof" manner.
 If there are no bears in your area then put the food inside the tent.
 Always tie the goats up while you are inside your tent.
 NEVER LEAVE GOATS TIED WITH NO ONE WITH THEM!

-As far as the tent is concerned never allow any goats inside.
-Goats are one of the few animals that enjoy being inside and once in, they will charge in every time the door is open.
-If you are sleeping on the ground without a tent, then rely on the "BACK" command and a few well placed corrections to teach an acceptable zone around you so that you are not getting stepped on or peed on while you try to sleep.
+Tents - As far as the tent is concerned never allow any goats inside.
+Goats are one of the few animals that enjoy being inside and once in, they will charge in every chance they get if the door is open.
+If you are sleeping on the ground without a tent, put the goats where they can see you.
+ALL GOATS SHOULD BE TIED OUT SECURELY AT NIGHT.